mphashi/Final-R-Lab/README.md

 regarding this repository.

 ## 🌐 Shiny App
-An interactive Shiny app for exploring the income–obesity gradient is available here:
+An interactive Shiny app for exploring the physical inactivity – obesity gradient is available here:
 (https://mphashita.shinyapps.io/BRFSSProject/)
 The app allows users to filter by year and income category, and visualize obesity prevalence trends dynamically.

 ## Research Question
-Is obesity prevalence associated with income category among adults, such that higher income categories have lower obesity prevalence?
+Is obesity prevalence associated with income category/physical inactivity among adults, such that higher income categories have lower obesity prevalence?

 ## Objectives